memsdm05/rate-my-movie/README.md

 # RateMyMovie

 A fun way to rate your movie idea.
-We trained an artifical neural network judge your movie.
+We trained an artifical neural network to judge your movie.
 Try to write within the topic, and see the rating (out of 10) the computer gives!

 [DevPost](https://devpost.com/software/ratemymovie)